Financial impact of a divorce in Singapore

 - The extent of non-financial contributions towards the welfare of the family, such as caregiving duties and the giving up of potential career opportunities for the family

-- Needs of the child/children
+- Needs of the child/children<

-- Pre-nuptial agreements if any
+- Pre-nuptial and post-nuptial agreements on the divisions of assets between the couple if any

 - Length of marriage